 Live Entertainment at the Container Park: Near the backside of the Container Park is a stage for musical performances and karaoke that is open to the public.

-There are even frequent yoga classes offered.
-See The Container Park’s events calendar.
+There are even frequent yoga classes offered – See The Container Park’s events calendar.

 Cement Your Relationship: Bring a lock from home to hook to the heart out front of the Container Park.
 There is also an overflow love lock location near the live entertainment stage in the park itself.

-It is rumored that no relationship sealed with a lock at the Container Park has ever faltered.
+It’s rumored that no relationship sealed with a lock at the Container Park has ever faltered.

 See History at Golden Gate: Opening in 1906, Golden Gate is a historic artifact in itself.
 It has seen some stuff over the years.
-Hell, the property had the first working phone in Nevada.
+Heck, the property had the first working phone in Nevada.
 The phone number?
 1.

 Weighing in at 61 pounds, it’s impressive.